Darren-SUG/comp2000_2023/worksheet.md

 And answer the following questions about them:

   * These repositories are at two different websites - github and bitbucket - what are these sites?
 What service do they provide?
 Which is better?
+Sites that help save data and documents to a cloud
   * Who made the last commit to repository A?
 Matthew Roberts
   * Who made the first commit to repository A?
 Jon Mountjoy
   * Who made the first and last commits to repository B?
 Dave Pearce